What led you to work in the energy storage industry?

 What is the most common misconception about your role?

-What is the coolest thing you are working on right now?
+What is the coolest thing you’ve seen when working at Nilar?

 What’s the best thing about working at Nilar?